-&lt;sup>10 Earl Wang, "EU's Paradigm Shift towards the Rise of China," IRSEM Research Paper No. 124, April 4, 2022,

-11 Hugo Meijer, Awakening to China's Rise: Europe's Foreign and Security multilateralism" and "liberal trade power."
+10 Earl Wang, "EU's Paradigm Shift towards the Rise of China," IRSEM Research Paper No. 124, April 4, 2022, multilateralism" and "liberal trade power."
 12 These last two roles were significant because, at this point, the EU's main interest was to have China join the WTO, expecting it to engage in market opening and liberalization).
 As the eminent French sinologist François Godement argued, looking back on the first decade of the millennium.
-"The EU's China strategy is based on an anachronistic belief that China, under the influence of European engagement, [liberalize] its economy, improve the rule of law and [democratize] its politics."
-13 He later termed this belief a "convergence myth."
-14 Promoted particularly by Chancellor Angela Merkel in Germany, 15 the idea of Wandel durch Handel ("change through trade") in relation to authoritarian ideas also had strong support from governments in the United Kingdom.
-For example, President Xi Jinping made a state visit to Britain in October 2015 with Xi and British Prime Minister David Cameron heralding a "golden era" in UK-China relations as Britain became the first destination for Chinese investment.
+"The EU's China strategy is based on an anachronistic belief that China, under the influence of European engagement, will [liberalize] its economy, improve the rule of law and [democratize] its politics."
+13 He later termed this belief a "convergence myth."14 Promoted particularly by Chancellor Angela Merkel in Germany,15 the idea of Wandel durch Handel ("change through trade") in relation to authoritarian ideas also had strong support from governments in the United Kingdom.16 For example, President Xi Jinping made a state visit to Britain in October 2015 with Xi and British Prime Minister David Cameron heralding a "golden era" in UK-China relations as Britain became the first destination for Chinese investment.